za-inab/za-inab/README.md

 ---

 ### 👩‍💻 About Me

+I’m a Software Engineer with 2+ years of professional experience (and 4 years of meddling with code before that).
+I’ve built full-stack apps, tinkered with Machine Learning and AI, and developed a reputation for writing code that’s simple, neat, and doesn’t make people cry when they read it.
+I love learning new things most of the time just to see how far I can stretch my curiosity.
+My main weapons are JavaScript, Python, and a steady flow of tea, the real framework holding everything together.

-- 🌱 I’m currently working with **React, TypeScript, Node.js, Express, MongoDB**
+- 🔭 I’m currently working with **React, TypeScript, Node.js, Express, MongoDB and scalable full-stack applications** and polishing my craft in writing clean, modular code.
-- 🔐 I built an **Auth Starter Kit** (React + Vite + TS + Express + MongoDB) that anyone can clone/fork
+- 🌱 I’m currently learning **Agentic and Generative AI** and how to make systems smarter (without making them take over the world 🤖).
-- 💡 I love solving problems, building scalable apps, and exploring new tools
+- 💡 I love solving problems, and exploring new tools.
+- 👯 I’m looking to collaborate on **open-source projects** that push boundaries in web dev, AI, or automation.
+- 🤔 I’m looking for help with mastering **advanced system design** (because architecture is what holds everthing together).
+- 💬 Ask me about: **JavaScript, Python, clean code practices, or how to survive with tea as your only energy source.**
+- ⚡ Fun fact: I love to debug code more than writing it and can debug it faster than I can decide what to eat for lunch 🍵
-- 🎯 My goal: contribute to open-source and build impactful products
+- 🎯 My goal: To **engineer solutions** that matter through open source and impactful products

 ---